 Don’t forget to add a few Eggless Chocolate Chip Cookies to everyone’s lunch bags for a sweet treat.

-They also make a fairly guilt-free after school snack along with some fruit.
+They also make a reasonably guilt-free after-school snack along with some fruit.

 - 1 cup Spectrum Naturals Organic Shortening